Best Weather Station Manufacturer | Coda Sensors

 part 2: Operational principles of soil pH sensors

-The soil pH sensor works based on electrochemical reactions.
-It mainly measures electrode potential and converts signals.
+The soil pH sensor works through chemical reactions.
+It mainly measures how electrodes work and changes signals.

-Measurement of Electrode Potential: The sensor has two electrodes: a reference electrode and a sensing electrode.
+Measurement of Electrode Potential: The sensor has two parts.
+One is a reference electrode, and the other is a sensing electrode.
 The reference electrode keeps a steady potential compared to the sensing electrode.

 When the sensor is put in a soil solution, it creates a difference in voltage between the two electrodes.
 This voltage difference relates to the number of hydrogen ions in the soil solution.
 This shows the pH level.

-Signal Transformation: The electrodes create a difference in potential.
-This change becomes an electrical signal that is easy to measure.
+Signal Change: The electrodes make a change in voltage.
+This change turns into an electrical signal that is simple to measure.
 This signal usually shows up as voltage or current, which relates to the pH level.

 Uses of Soil pH Sensors in Agriculture